 All-In-One Recycling

 In the fall of 2012, UNC Asheville began combining paper, bottles, and cans together into a single container.
 Recyclables are picked-up from campus and taken to a sorting facility.
 Single stream recycling simplifies the recycling process which increases participation and minimizes waste sent to the landfill.
-In the 2017-2018 school year, over 138 tons of material were diverted from the landfill through this program.
-Check out our recycling guide to see what items can be recycled in our single stream program.
+In the 2023-2024 school year, over 164 tons of material were diverted from the landfill through this program.
+Check out our recycling guide, or the City of Asheville’s recycling guide, to see what items can be recycled in our single stream program.

 Specialty Recycling Programs